-For chassis or engine applications, a dynamometer is a device designed to create a load to duplicate various speed (RPM) and torque (Nm or lb-ft) requirements.
+A dynamometer, also known as a "dyno", is a device that measures force, torque or power.
+For chassis or engine applications, a dynamometer is designed to create a load to duplicate various speed (RPM) and torque (Nm or lb-ft) requirements.
 From this data, power (HP or kW) can be calculated.
 This in turn provides a snapshot of the chassis or engine performance for comparison to the manufacturer’s specifications.
 Typically, a dynamometer gives the operator the ability to vary the load applied to the unit under test to mimic specific requirements.

 In chassis dynamometer applications the entire drivetrain can be tested simultaneously.
 The vehicle is anchored to the floor and the drive wheels are placed on rollers.
 A chassis dynamometer: